The Conundrum of Asking for Help

 Image in the sand asking for help

 Do you ever feel like you are standing in a vast space crying out for help and no one can hear you?
 Or maybe you would prefer if no one actually did.
 Or maybe it would be better to whisper or write it in sand so it can quickly be erased?
 That’s the funny thing about asking for help.
 Sometimes when we really need to, we just can’t find the words to say or don’t even know what to ask for.
-Or perhaps feel like there is no one to ask.
-Or if we were to ask, no one would listen.
+This is classic decision paralysis which is common in anxiety.
+It can feel like no one will understand our rumination or overanalyzing.
+We can also think to ourselves; if I were to ask, no one would listen.

 Shame

 There is often a sense of shame in asking for help, especially if we were raised in a family where you were told to figure it out, grin and bear it, buck up, or reminded how others had it worse.
+Your anxious thoughts and feelings were not validated.
 There is no hierarchy in pain and suffering.
-Pain is pain and it is meant to be listened to.
+Pain is pain, and it is meant to be heard.
 We are created with a warning system to stop and pay attention.
-But, we often need help to slow down, not pass judgment, and truly listen to ourselves and our experience.
+This is basic to our human nervous systems but it is often overrriden with doubt and questions.
+We often need help to slow down, not pass judgment, and truly listen to ourselves and our experience.

 Societal Pressures

 We live in a society where busyness, individualism, and self-sufficiency are prized.
 When it comes to caring for ourselves and our mental health, that mindset can backfire pretty quickly.
-We often feel timepoor and the act of making time to attend to our feelings and process our experiences fall last on our to-do list.
-But, this radical act can actually free up so much more time and emotional space.
+We feel like we might fail or are suffering from imposter syndrome.
+We often feel timepoor and the act of making time to attend to our feelings and process our anxiety fall last on our to-do list.
+We can feel like if we just ignore our fears, they will go away.
+But, this radical act of attending to ourselves can actually free up so much more time and emotional space.
 We start to understand ourselves and our surroundings in a whole new light and begin to understand what our needs actually are.
+Our anxiety was just trying to get our attention.

 In Conclusion